Virgin Media bereavement: 0800 952 2302, no death cert needed

 To notify O2 about a Virgin Media Mobile account:

-O2 explicitly confirms that early termination fees are waived for bereavement on Virgin Media Mobile accounts – though customers remain liable for any outstanding device loan balances (for example, if the handset was being paid for in instalments).
-O2 also processes the account within seven working days.
+O2 explicitly confirms that early termination fees are waived for bereavement on Virgin Media Mobile accounts – though the estate remains liable for any outstanding device loan balance (for example, if the handset was being paid for in instalments alongside the airtime plan).
+O2 processes the account within seven working days.

 How long it takes